-- The Performance Rights have been issued for nil consideration. - Exercise Price of a Performance Right is nil - The Performance Rights measurement date is 31 March 2023 and 31 March 2024 - The Performance Rights are subject to defined Performance Conditions - Growth in Relative Total Shareholder Return (RTSR) (25%); - Growth in Absolute Total Shareholder Return (ATSR) (25%); - Growth in Absolute Earnings Per Share (EPS) (25%); and - Operational Growth (25%). - Subject to the terms contained in this Offer, the Performance Rights will not be transferable in whole or in part (except, in the case of the Performance Right holder's death, by his or her legal personal representative). - The Company will issue fully paid ordinary Shares ranking pari passu with the issued ordinary shares once the Performance Rights have vested. - The Company will apply for listing on the ASX of the resultant Shares of the Company issued upon vesting of any Performance Rights. - A Performance Rights holder cannot participate in dividends or bonus issues, with respect to those Performance Rights, unless those Performance Rights are vested.
+- The Performance Rights have been issued for nil consideration. - Exercise Price of a Performance Right is nil - The Performance Rights measurement date is 31 March 2023 and 31 March 2024 - The Performance Rights are subject to defined Performance Conditions - Growth in Relative Total Shareholder Return (RTSR) (25%); - 0 Growth in Absolute Total Shareholder Return (ATSR) (25%); - Growth in Absolute Earnings Per Share (EPS) (25%); and - Operational Growth (25%). - Subject to the terms contained in this Offer, the Performance Rights will not be transferable in whole or in part (except, in the case of the Performance Right holder's death, by his or her legal personal representative). - The Company will issue fully paid ordinary Shares ranking pari passu with the issued ordinary shares once the Performance Rights have vested. - The Company will apply for listing on the ASX of the resultant Shares of the Company issued upon vesting of any Performance Rights. - A Performance Rights holder cannot participate in dividends or bonus issues, with respect to those Performance Rights, unless those Performance Rights are vested. - A Performance Rights holder does not have any right to participate in new issues of securities in the Company made to shareholders with respect to those Performance Rights. - The Board has the right to vary the entitlements of Participants to take account of the effect of capital reorganisations, bonus issues or rights issues. - No amount is payable by a holder of Performance Rights in respect of the shares allocated upon vesting of the Performance Rights.